data-integrations/salesforce/docs/Salesforce-batchsource.md

 Support also includes custom objects, and any Sharing and History tables that support standard objects.

 **Chunk Size:** Specify size of chunk.
 Maximum Size is 250,000.
 Default Size is 100,000.

+**Query Operation:**
+Specify the query operation to run on the table.
+If query is selected, only current records will be returned.
+If queryAll is selected, all current and deleted records will be returned.
+Default operation is query.